-Callum plays the Tuba with SIPS Music & Arts Service.
+Callum plays the tuba with SIPS Music & Arts Service.
 He is no stranger to awards and was recognised with the honour of gaining the Music Centre Award.
 Callum represents the service locally and nationally performing at many prestigious concert halls, he is an exceptional musician

 and role model.

-“our service aspires to ensure that every child in Sandwell has the opportunity to learn to play a musical instrument, so seeing the progress and talent that Callum has we wish him every success at the NYO and will be sure to stay in contact and see him play many performances.”
+John Thomson, Head of SIPS Music & Arts*, commented: “Our service aspires to ensure that every child in Sandwell has the opportunity to learn to play a musical instrument, so seeing the progress and talent that Callum has we wish him every success at the NYO and will be sure to stay in contact and see him play many performances.”